radekbys/GridClash_frontend/README.md

 # GridClash_frontend
 frontend for a web based tic tac toe game

-App frontend has ben hosted, you can play using below link: https://gridclash-frontend-326356427471.europe-west1.run.app
+App frontend has ben hosted, you can play using link: https://gridclash-frontend-326356427471.europe-west1.run.app

 Link to the repository with the backend: